ZexiLee/about-zexili/_pages/about.md

   - /about.html
 ---

-I am now pursuing my Ph.D. career in *Artificial Intelligence* at the College of Computer Science and Technology, __*Zhejiang University*__ (ZJU), China, supervised by Prof. [Chao Wu](https://wuchaozju.github.io/) and I am now a visiting researcher at _**the University of Cambridge**_ under the supervision of Prof. [Nicholas Lane](https://niclane.org/) from Oct.
-2024.
+I am now a visiting researcher at _**the University of Cambridge**_ under the supervision of Prof. [Nicholas Lane](https://niclane.org/).
+I will be the Associate Chair of [FedKDD 2025 (Federated Learning Workshop of KDD 2025)](https://fedkdd.github.io/fedkdd2025/).
+I am a Ph.D. candidate in *Artificial Intelligence* at the College of Computer Science and Technology, __*Zhejiang University*__ (ZJU), China, supervised by Prof. [Chao Wu](https://wuchaozju.github.io/).
 I am honored to work with Prof. [Tao Lin](https://lins-lab.github.io/) at Westlake University/EPFL.

 During my Ph.D., I also earned a minor degree in Technology-based (BEST) MBA from the School of Management, ZJU.
 Before Ph.D., I received my bachelor's degree in *Engineering* from ZJU; meanwhile, I obtained an *honorary undergraduate degree* from Chu Kochen Honors College of ZJU and a minor degree in Public Affairs (social governance).